 Boys normally have an X and a Y chromosome.
 With Klinefelter syndrome, they have an extra X chromosome that is written as XXY.
 The condition is often first diagnosed when a man comes to the doctor because of infertility.
 It can also be diagnosed at puberty when a boy’s testicles are noted to be abnormal.

-Wake Forest offers a complete range of intervention services for patients of all ages at increased risk of infertility.
-We have established an effective "single day" encounter for referred patients, bringing together members of our team to provide any individualized services needed.
+Atrium Health Wake Forest Baptist offers a complete range of intervention services for patients of all ages at increased risk of infertility.
+We have a multidisciplinary team to provide any individualized services needed.

 Klinefelter Syndrome and Infertility

 Men with Klinefelter syndrome have a high chance (70-90 percent) of being infertile (a reduced ability to father children) or sterile (unable to father children.)
 Other symptoms associated with Klinefelter syndrome include abnormal body proportions; abnormally large breasts; less than normal amount of pubic, armpit, and facial hair; attention deficient hyperactivity disorder; depression; learning disabilities; lung disease and varicose veins.
 Klinefelter syndrome can be diagnosed through genetic testing, semen analysis and blood tests to measure hormones.